qijinshe/nimo-markdown-cv/index.md

 <!-- [[PDF](https://arxiv.org/pdf/2204.13998.pdf)]
 [[Project Page](https://kevinkaixu.net/projects/ibsgrasp.html)]
 [[Code](https://github.com/qijinshe/IBS-Grasping)]  -->
-* Proposed a novel geometric representation that dynamically characterizes spatial relation of hands and objects, as well as a learning method to train a policy model using this representation to solve the High-DOF reaching-and-grasping task.
+* Proposed a novel geometric representation that dynamically characterizes spatial relation of the hand and the object, as well as a learning method to train a policy model using the representation to solve the High-DOF reaching-and-grasping task.

-### **Online 3D bin packing with constrained deep reinforcement learning** <br>
+### **Online 3D Bin Packing with Constrained Deep Reinforcement Learning** <br>
 Hang Zhao*, **Qijin She\***, Chenyang Zhu, Ying Yang, Kai Xu. <br>
 #### _In Processings of the 35th AAAI Conference on Artificial Intelligence (AAAI 2021)._
 <!-- [[Paper](https://ojs.aaai.org/index.php/AAAI/article/view/16155/15962)]
 [[Code](https://github.com/alexfrom0815/Online-3D-BPP-DRL)] -->
-* Proposed a new constrained reinforcement learning method with modified Monte Carlo Tree Search (MCTS) to solve the online 3D bin packing problem where only the first k items are known and fixed.
+* Proposed a new constrained reinforcement learning method with modified Monte Carlo Tree Search (MCTS) to solve the online 3D bin packing problem where only the first k items are known and in a fixed order.

 ## **Research Experience**